Culf maps and edgewise subdivision: Introduction

 \begin{specialtheorem}[\cref{thm_d_actual}] The $\infty$-category of decomposition spaces and culf maps is locally an $\infty$-topos.
 More precisely, for $X$ a decomposition space, we have an equivalence

 \end{specialtheorem}

 Here $\widehat{(-)}$ denotes the Rezk completion of a Segal space.
 We also will explain in \cref{prop twist rezk} that if $X$ itself is Rezk complete as a decomposition space, then $\sd(X)$ is Rezk complete as a Segal space, and we can write $\Decomp_{/X} \simeq \PrSh(\sd X)$ directly.
+For example, all M\"obius decomposition spaces are Rezk complete by \cite[Corollary 8.7]{GKT2}.

 The substantial part of the result is the first equivalence in the display, which we establish as a special case of the following general theorem:

 \begin{specialtheorem}[\cref{untwisting theorem} \& \cref{thm_c_actual_2}] For any simplicial space $X$, there is a natural equivalence